MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-create-runas-actionaccount.md

 ::: moniker-end

 Use the following procedure to create a new management server action account.
 The new action account won't, by default, have access to Operations Manager database unless access is inherited in the credentials you assign to the action account.
-If not, a new account for accessing the Operations Manager database will need to be created.
+If not, a new account for accessing the Operations Manager database needs to be created.

 ## To create a new action account